 You can’t go to Grayson Highlands State Park and not hike to see the free-roaming wild ponies, at least not on your first visit to this state park in Southwest Virginia.

-Plan to park at Massie Gap.
-Your first steps will be on the Rhododendron Trail on your way to Wilburn Ridge, a gorgeous landscape of grassy balds and alpine meadows.
+Park at Massie Gap.
+Your first steps will be on the Rhododendron Trail on your way to Wilburn Ridge, a landscape of grassy balds and alpine meadows.

-From here, you can hike north on the Appalachian Trail to Wilburn Ridge or south to Lower Wilburn Ridge.
-You and your kids will see plenty of wild ponies on both scenic routes.
+From here, hike north on the Appalachian Trail to Wilburn Ridge or south to Lower Wilburn Ridge.
+You and your kids will see plenty of wild ponies on both routes.

 #8: Roaring Run Falls (Eagle Rock)

-This short and sweet 1.7-mile waterfall hike at Roaring Run Furnace Day Use Area in Jefferson National Forest is a rewarding hike that can be completed by all levels of hikers.
+This 1.7-mile waterfall hike at Roaring Run Furnace Day Use Area in Jefferson National Forest is a rewarding hike that can be completed by all levels of hikers.

 Kids will love to cross bridges, ascend steps, stroll across wooden boardwalk, even take in a history lesson at the historic iron furnace that dates back to the 1800’s.